vegaprotocol/ethdenver2022/README.md

 * **[Fairground API documentation](https://docs.testnet.vega.xyz/docs/apis/block-decoder/)** - Tendermint and Block explorer (Block Decoder API)
 * **[Fairground API how-to guides](https://docs.fairground.vega.xyz/docs/api-howtos/)** - Getting started, data node and state queries
 * **[Vega API Documentation](https://docs.vega.xyz/api/overview/)** - Wallet, gRPC, GraphQL and REST documentation
+* **[Vega Explorer](https://github.com/vegaprotocol/explorer)** - Supporting code repo to help understand and interact with Vega transactions, see Block Decoder. *Note: you can port this logic to your own language/app ;)*

-For more help please see the General Support & Resources section.
+For more help please see the General Support & Resources section or reach out to us on our social channels.

 # 2 - Visualise staking and delegation on Vega networks